Changing a timing belt: What’s involved in the job?

 Many engines are designed with a small clearance when the piston reaches the top of its travel.
 For example, once the piston reaches the top of its compression stroke, the intake and exhaust valves must be closed on most engines.
 If the camshaft is out of time with the crankshaft (timing belt has developed slack due to a faulty belt tensioner and the belt has skipped a tooth), the intake or exhaust valve may not be fully closed when the piston reaches the top of its travel.
 When that happens, the piston hits the valve(s) with tremendous force, damaging both the valve(s) and piston.
 These engines are referred to as an “interference engine.”
 If the timing belt breaks on an interference engine while it’s running, the result is often catastrophic engine damage costing around $2,500 to $4,000.

-Should you replace the water pump when you replace the timing belt?
+Replace the water pump when you replace the timing belt

 You replace just the timing belt at 90,000 miles.
-At 140,000 miles the shop informs water pump and timing beltyou that the water pump is leaking and must be replaced.
+At 140,000 miles, the shop informs you that the water pump is leaking and must be replaced.
 You pay for both a new timing belt and a water pump.
 Yes, you’re replacing the belt early, but you’re also resetting the clock on the replacement interval.
 You’re now good until you reach 230,000 miles—which is most likely near the vehicle’s end of the engine’s life.
 In this situation, you come out ahead money-wise.
 If the pump fails sooner, then you’ll be on the losing end.

-Should you have the cooling system flushed at the same time as a timing belt replacement?
+Flush the cooling system at the same time

 If you’re having the water pump replaced, the technician will have to drain a portion of the cooling system.
 Since most car makers recommend a coolant change around 100,000 miles, shops also recommend a cooling system service at the same time.
 It’s a good idea, but only if the shop makes it a package deal.
 Remember, they have to drain a portion of the cooling system to replace the water pump.
 You should get a partial discount on the cooling system service if you’re getting the timing belt and water pump replaced at the same time.

-How to avoid being ripped off when replacing a timing belt
+How to avoid being ripped off when changing a timing belt

 Replacing a timing belt requires the removal of many parts from the front of the engine.
-In most cases the technician must remove the serpentine drive belts to the alternator, A/C compressor and power steering pump.
-Once the timing belt is removed, the bulk of the labor is already done for a water pump, camshaft, crankshaft seal replacement.
+In most cases, the technician must remove the serpentine drive belts to the alternator, A/C compressor, and power steering pump.
+Once the timing belt is removed, the bulk of the labor is already done for a water pump, camshaft, and crankshaft seal replacement.
 Here’s an example of the flat rate labor times for a 2008 Subaru Outback

 Labor hours to remove and replace the timing belt 2.3